dpa-newslab/bbc-newshack-2017/did.md

 description: |
 ---

-Combining the media monitoring of the **Summa database** AND our Social Media Monitoring Tool **BuzzRank**.
+* Combining the media monitoring of the **Summa database** AND our Social Media Monitoring Tool **BuzzRank**
-Social Index takes all media sources from the Summa and displays them together with the results found by BuzzRank (Blogs, Twitter, Facebook, GooglePlus, Instagram, message boards & Youtube)
+* Social Index display all media sources from the Summa and the results found by BuzzRank **together**
+* BuzzRanks searches Blogs, Twitter, Facebook, GooglePlus, Instagram, message boards & Youtube
+* Social index shows the progression of items found over time
+* Social Index can be searched by keywords